Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

       - Not too resource intensive as to avoid server resource exhaustion.
 - Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) for login/signup (removed the need for storing passwords)

+- Encrypting the sensitive data to be exposed in the public domain/internet using Google Cloud Platform KMS symmetric encryption service
+  - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
+  - A total of 2 AES-256 GCM keys are used:
     - Encrypting the (temporarily stored) sensitive data in the session cookie such as the state for Google OAuth2 logins
-  - For layered security on top of HTTPS.
+      - For layered security on top of HTTPS
+      - Preventing sensitive data from being sniffed and exposed from the session cookie
+    - Implemented tokens for authorising sensitive actions such as reset password using Python's secrets module
+      - The token is in plaintext in the database but encrypted in the URL
+        - Acts as a layer of security through obscurity
+      - This means that the attacker will have to find the key used in the encryption of the token ID in order to encrypt it and use it in the URL

-  - Using Google Cloud Platform KMS.
+- Encrypting the sensitive data in the database using Google Cloud Platform KMS symmetric encryption service
   - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
-  - Preventing sensitive data from being sniffed and exposed such as the session identifier
+  - In total there is 2 AES-256 GCM keys for the database:

-- Encrypting the sensitive data in the database using Google Cloud Platform KMS symmetric encryption service
+    - One for the user's sensitive data
+    - One to use as pepper for the user's password Argon2 hash
   - Using Google Cloud Platform KMS (Key Management Service) API
-  - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
   - Encrypted the Argon2 hash of the password as pepper

 - Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway by Wei Ren

-- Implemented tokens for authorising sensitive actions such as reset password using Python's secrets module
-  - The token is in plaintext in the database but encrypted in the URL
-    - Acts as a layer of security through obscurity
-  - This means that the attacker will have to find the key used in the encryption of the token ID in order to encrypt it and use it in the URL

 - Integrated Cloudflare to the custom domain, [coursefinity.social](https://coursefinity.social/)
   - Configured Cloudflare to redirect HTTP requests to use HTTPS